-If a student is injured or underwent surgery, he/she should inform his or her course faculty.
-The student must provide a report from his or her healthcare provider, documenting any restrictions and/or any prescriptions medications.
+If a student is injured or underwent surgery, the student should inform his or her course faculty and Program Director.
+The student must provide a report from his or her healthcare provider, documenting any restrictions and/or any prescription medications.
 The appropriate Program Director will provide clearance to participate in coursework, including lab and clinical experiences.

 Any student injured in class should report the injury to his or her faculty member.
 Basic first aid will be provided by the College.
 If further medical care is warranted, the student will be referred to his or her healthcare provider or taken to the emergency department.
 The cost for care will be billed to his or her health insurance.
+The College expects all students to maintain health insurance coverage.

 Students injured when performing clinical duties will follow appropriate policy and procedures as designated by the clinical agency.
 The student will also report the injury to clinical faculty and complete an incident report form.
 Any significant exposure must be reported to the faculty member.
-If the injury occurs at Bellin Hospital, the student should report to EHS or in their absence, to the SWAT/Supervisor.
+If the injury occurs at Bellin Hospital, the student should report to Employee Health Services or in their absence, to the SWAT/Supervisor.

-A student who has been absent for a significant health problem (surgery or injury with crutches, brace or cast) is required to submit a licensed healthcare provider's statement indicating any restrictions and/or if the student is able to resume classroom, lab and/or clinical activities to the academic office.
+A student who has been absent for a significant health problem (surgery or injury with crutches, brace, or cast) is required to submit a licensed healthcare provider's note to the academic office, indicating any restrictions and/or if the student is able to resume classroom, lab and/or clinical activities.